Dina Pomeranz: Research and career

 Pomeranz was an assistant professor at Harvard Business School before joining the University of Zürich as an assistant professor of applied economics.
 At the University of Zürich, her research interests include development economics, public finance, and impact evaluations.
 Her research focuses on public policy in developing countries, particularly with regards to taxation and public procurement.
 She was also a postdoctoral fellow at the Poverty Action Lab (J-PAL) at MIT.

 Pomeranz is an affiliate at the Bureau for Research and Economic Analysis of Development (BREAD), and a research affiliate at the Centre for Economic Policy Research (CEPR).
 She is a non-resident fellow at the Center for Global Development (CGD), and a member of the International Growth Centre (IGC).
 She was also a faculty research fellow at the NBER from 2012 to 2017.
 She was elected to a five-year term on the Council of the European Economic Association in 2018.

 Pomeranz serves on the boards or advisory boards of Helvetas, Evidence Action, Policy Analytics, TamTam – Together Against Malaria, and IDinsight.

+Since 2024, he is a member of the Swiss Government Advisory Committee on International Cooperation (BK IZA) and of the Swiss Government Advisory Committee on Migration (EKM).

 Recognition

 Pomeranz's work has been published in the Quarterly Journal of Economics, the American Economic Review, the American Economic Journal: Applied Economics, and the Journal of Development Economics.
 In 2017, the European Research Council awarded her a Starting Grant for research on tax evasion and firm networks.
 In 2018, she received the Excellence Prize in Applied Development Research by Verein für Socialpolitik.
+In 2023, she was awarded the SNSF Consolidator Grant (Horizon transitional measure).

 She was ranked as one of the top ten most influential economists in Switzerland by Zurich-based newspaper Tages-Anzeiger.

 Frankfurter Allgemeine Zeitung ranked Pomeranz the highest in social media influence in its 2019 ranking of economists, with data supported by the economics magazine Makronom.
 As of August 2020, Pomeranz was ranked 50th on RePEc's list of Top Young Economists.
+In 2024, Katharinenturm named her among the 500 women with notable impact on the city of Zurich in the past 500 years.